collective/p4a.subtyper/README.txt

 p4a.subtyper
 ============

 p4a.subtyper is a subtyping framework for Plone.
+In this context, subtyping means to provide additional specific types onto existing content types.
+An example to standard Plone would be to have only one File content type (and no Image content type).
+The Image content type would then become a sub-type of the File content type.

-It allows the developer to easily setup sub-content-types for any given content type.
-It also exposes the possible sub-types for a given object in the content menu.
+It also exposes the possible sub-types for a given object in the content menu with a sub-types dropdown menu.

 See ``browser/browser.txt`` for example usage.